Ticket sales rep serves as Panthers’ emergency backup after Luongo injury

 Luongo, who’s now considered day-to-day, was originally scheduled to start the game against the Nashville Predators but an upper-body injury caused James Reimer to get the nod.
 For most of the first period, Luongo was absent from the bench before returning to take a seat and watch the game.

-A short while later, however, Luongo disappeared down the tunnel and the Panthers announced that he would not be returning to the game and that Bobby Segin, a member of their ticket sales staff, would serve as the emergency backup.
+A short while later, however, Luongo disappeared down the tunnel and the Panthers announced that he would not be returning to the game and that 25-year-old Bobby Segin, a member of their ticket sales staff, would serve as the emergency backup.
 He was not called upon by head coach Tom Rowe to get in the game, however.

+Segin said he was walking around the arena with his sales team when Panthers assistant to the GM Braden Birch called to tell him he would be needed.
+When asked if he’d be ready to go Saturday, “Absolutely,” was the confident reply.

 Segin had previously stood in when needed in practice, but this was the first time the Panthers called upon him in an emergency game situation.